Organice/django-organice-theme-fullpage/README.rst

 django Organice Full-Page Theme
 ===============================

-A `django Organice`_ theme with full-page display used by Organice.io
+A `django Organice`_ theme with full-page display as used by Organice.io

 How To Use This Theme
 =====================